Guide written by:

 Electric leaf blowers

 Electric leaf blowers are suitable for the vast majority of domestic applications.
 It should be noted that corded models will restrict your movement to some extent, depending on the length of the power cord.
-Battery-operated versions, on the other hand, will offer unlimited movement.
+On the other hand, a cordless blower will offer unlimited movement.

 In order to cover areas larger than 1000 m², you will need a petrol-powered leaf blower as these are better suited to longer periods of use.